 Dr Kunle Ola is a lawyer with an academic, legal, regulatory, enforcement and administrative background.
 He started his formal legal career at the Corporate Affairs Commission in Nigeria and then joined a private law firm as a partner.

-Dr Ola has represented Nigeria on several UN specialised committees including the Standing Committee for Copyright and Related Rights (SCCR), the WIPO General Assembly and the WIPO Committee for Development in Intellectual Property (CDIP).
-He has extensive international legal experience, and a passion for sharing this with his students at ACU.
+Dr Ola has represented Nigeria on several UN specialised committees, including the Standing Committee for Copyright and Related Rights (SCCR), the WIPO General Assembly and the WIPO Committee for Development in Intellectual Property (CDIP).
+He has extensive international legal experience, which he is passionate about sharing with his students at ACU.